centria/fullstack/index.md

 ## Deadlines

-* The course does not (probably) have internal deadlines.
+* The course does not have internal deadlines, but it is adviced to do the parts during the course weeks.
+Doing all at once is not reasonable or sane.
 * If you want to have credits to Centria, you have to have all the parts (or at least parts 0 to 8) completed by **6.12.2020 at 23:59:59**.
   * Part 9 is *highly recommended*, but does not need to meet the deadline.

 ## How to get credits in Centria

-* Contact your course teacher.
+* Contact your course teacher, probably.
-  * Send an email *from your Centria email address*.
+  * Send an email (probably to heikki . ahonen at centria . fi) *from your Centria email address*.
 In the topic include *Fullstack credits*, and in the message *the url to the repository you used on the course*.
 * You will get 8 credits by doing the parts from 0 to 8.
 Part 9 is voluntary, but highly recommended.

 ## Where to begin?

 This part is the exception to the rule.
-These links should be opened before starting the actual course.
-These are voluntary and *are not submitted anywhere*, but do help and are a good recap of basics.
+These links should be opened before starting the actual course. **These are voluntary** and *are not submitted anywhere*, but do help and are a good intro to or recap of basics.

 * If you haven't done any web development before, start with these exercises from another University of Helsinki course: [**https://tkt-lapio.github.io/websites/**](https://tkt-lapio.github.io/websites/).
   * This will give you a little idea of how HTML works, at least, and how web pages have been done for ages.